COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 Note: For the project proposal, you do not have to find the actual dataset(s) needed for your project.
 For your final project, you will.

-**ETHICS & PRIVACY**: Acknowledge and address any ethics & privacy related issues of your question(s), dataset(s), and/or analyses.
+**ETHICS & PRIVACY**: Acknowledge and address any ethics & privacy related issues of your question(s), proposed dataset(s), and/or analyses.
 Use the information provided in lecture to guide your group discussion and thinking.
 If you need further guidance, check out [Deon's Ethics Checklist](http://deon.drivendata.org/#data-science-ethics-checklist).
 In particular:

 * Did you have permission to use this data / use it for this purpose?
 * Are there privacy concerns regarding your datasets that you need to deal with, and/or terms of use that you need to comply with?
 * Are there potential biases in your dataset(s), in terms of who it composes, and how it was collected, that may be problematic in terms of it allowing for equitable analysis?
 (For example, does your data exclude particular populations, or is it likely to reflect particular human biases in a way that could be a problem?)
 * Are there any other issues related to your topic area, data, and/or analyses that are potentially problematic in terms of data privacy and equitable impact?
-* How did you handle issues you identified?
+* How will you handle issues you identified?

 (1-2 paragraphs)

-**TEAM EXPECTATIONS**: Read over the [COGS108 Team Policies](https://github.com/COGS108/Projects/blob/master/COGS108_Team_Policies.pdf) individually.
+**TEAM EXPECTATIONS**: Read over the [COGS108 Team Policies](https://github.com/COGS108/Projects/Option1_Group/blob/master/COGS108_Team_Policies.pdf) individually.
 Then, include your group’s expectations of one another for successful completion of your COGS108 project below.
 Discuss and agree on what all of your expectations are.
 Discuss how your team will communicate throughout the quarter and consider how you will communicate respectfully should conflicts arise.
 By including each member’s name above and by adding their name to the  submission, you are indicating that you have read the COGS108 Team Policies, accept your team’s expectations below, and have every intention to fulfill them.
 These expectations are for your team’s use and benefit — they won’t be graded for their details.

 **PROJECT TIMELINE PROPOSAL**: Specify your team's specific project timeline.
 An example timeline has been provided.
 Changes the dates, times, names, and details to fit your group's plan.